iptc/sport-schema/docs/index.markdown

 ## Project goals and principles

-We want the resulting data model and vocabulary to be:
+Our goals were to ensure that the model and vocabulary is:

-* Comprehensive - it should be able to handle schedules, results and statistics for many types of sports, whether team, individual or head-to-head.
+* **Comprehensive** - it should be able to handle schedules, results and statistics for many types of sports, whether team, individual or head-to-head.
-* Easy to use - should be approachable by non-experts in Semantic Web technologies.
+* **Easy to use* - should be approachable by non-experts in Semantic Web technologies.
 For example, the JSON-LD versions should be simple enough that they can be parsed by any competent developer who is comfortable with handling JSON files.
-* Easy to query - for those who want to use the power of RDF features such as SPARQL, querying data should be as simple as possible.
+* **Easy to query** - for those who want to use the power of RDF features such as SPARQL, querying data should be as simple as possible.
-* Compatible with schema.org.
+* **Compatible with schema.org**.
 We want the IPTC Sport Schema to be self-contained, but it should be possible to use it alongside schema.org in the future.

 ## Getting started